projectatomic/atomic-site/source/blog/2018-03-08-update-kernel-arguments-on-atomic-host.html.md

 # Display the current kernel arguments

-The rpm-ostree ex kargs command can allow users to see the kernel arguments from different locations, including the current kernel arguments, arguments from /proc/cmdline as well as kernel arguments from a specific deployment
+The `rpm-ostree ex kargs` command can allow users to see the kernel arguments from different locations, including the current kernel arguments, arguments from /proc/cmdline as well as kernel arguments from a specific deployment.

 The command following will show the kernel arguments from first bootable entry in your grub.cfg:

 ```
 [root@localhost ~]# rpm-ostree ex kargs
 The kernel arguments are:
 no_timer_check console=tty1 console=ttyS0,115200n8 net.ifnames=0 biosdevname=0 rd.lvm.lv=atomicos/root root=/dev/mapper/atomicos-root ostree=/ostree/boot.0/fedora-atomic/9a9b350be75846811cbb0b1fd7b3d42a49908ed1265bc59e292bb4a34674332c/0
 ```

-This command will show you the kernel arguments from the first deployment
+This command will show you the kernel arguments from the first deployment:

 ```
 [root@localhost ~]# rpm-ostree ex kargs --deploy-index=0
 The kernel arguments are:
 no_timer_check console=tty1 console=ttyS0,115200n8 net.ifnames=0 biosdevname=0 rd.lvm.lv=atomicos/root root=/dev/mapper/atomicos-root ostree=/ostree/boot.0/fedora-atomic/9a9b350be75846811cbb0b1fd7b3d42a49908ed1265bc59e292bb4a34674332c/0
 ```

-This will show you the current kernel arguments being used in /proc/cmdline
+This will show you the current kernel arguments being used in /proc/cmdline:
 ```
 [root@localhost ~]# rpm-ostree ex kargs  --import-proc-cmdline
 The kernel arguments are:
 no_timer_check console=tty1 console=ttyS0,115200n8 net.ifnames=0 biosdevname=0 rd.lvm.lv=atomicos/root root=/dev/mapper/atomicos-root ostree=/ostree/boot.0/fedora-atomic/9a9b350be75846811cbb0b1fd7b3d42a49908ed1265bc59e292bb4a34674332c/0
 ```

 # Changing the kernel arguments

-Similarly, you can fetch kernel arguments from three different locations mentioned above, but for readability and simplicty, we are only demoing with the first one(first bootable entry) here.
+Similarly, you can fetch kernel arguments from three different locations mentioned above, but for readability and simplicty, we are only demoing with the first one (first bootable entry) here.

-You have four different options of changing kernel arguments in the command, all of those will create a deployment, meaning its changes can be revertable.
-A more detailed description will be shown by `rpm-ostree ex kargs --help`
+You have four different options of changing kernel arguments in the command.
+All of those will create a deployment, and can be revertible through `rpm-ostree rollback`.
+A more detailed description of the commands will be shown by `rpm-ostree ex kargs --help`

 ## 1: Add one or multiple kernel arguments to the list

 The user can append the argument using append option, and the format for the value pair will be in terms of key=value.
-The changes are rollbackable as mentioned earlier.
+The changes can be rolled back as mentioned earlier.

 ```
 [root@localhost ~]# rpm-ostree ex kargs --append=test_add=test